opalmedapps/opal-listener/README.md

 To ensure that your setup was successful, make sure the listener launches successfully, and that the database queries print `Grabbed SQL connection ... with SSL enabled` to the logger, and complete successfully.

-If external HTTP requests are intercepted by a proxy (e.g., via deep packet inspection) HTTPS requests might fail because if a custom/internal certificate authority is used.
+If external HTTP requests are intercepted by a proxy (e.g., via deep packet inspection) HTTPS requests might fail if a custom/internal certificate authority is used.
 In this case, provide a certificate bundle that includes this certificate, make it available inside the container, and set the `NODE_EXTRA_CA_CERTS` environment variable.

 ### Project Configurations